t3n0/notes/notes/espresso/workflows.md

 # Quantum Espresso workflows

 A table with some of the possible workflows of Quantum Espresso.
-Each column represents a property that we want to calculate.
+Each column represents a workflow with property that we want to calculate.
-For any given column, the entries are the executable tools (e.g. `pw.x`, `ph.x`, `dos.x`, etc.) needed to be run to execute that specific workflow.
+The first column are the executable tools (e.g. `pw.x`, `ph.x`, `dos.x`, etc.) needed to be run to execute that specific workflow.
-Each entry shows a brief description of the executable and links to an example.
+For any given column, each entry is labeled by a number and a brief description of the executable.
+Numbers may have a "dot" such as 4.1, this happens when a workflow has multiple branches.
 The top entry of any workflow is a link to a zip file that can be download and run.

 |            | DOS                     | Bands                                                   | Wannier90 |